f471hk/agiltronUV/README.md

-# agiltronUV
+# agiltron UV
-The library to control 4 head uv light, minimal &amp; simple
+The library to control 4 head uv light by agiltron, minimal &amp; simple